Thursday, March 26, 2015

 • Quality

-For this post I'd like to address the artwork on the cover.
+For this post, I'd like to address the artwork on the cover.
 WTF?
-Mr. Bradley your effed up use of forced perspective needs a lot of work and you should be ashamed of yourself if you accepted payment for this piece.
-Guy in the foreground with his huge left hand that can't anatomically be that far forward, considering his pose, to justify being so huge compared to the right hand - just weird.
-Doorway to the left of him that somehow appears to need to fit on the width of a single step and isn't parallel to the column in front of it to make any sense perspective wise.
-It bleeds of onto the back cover were it shows the door's threshold being crossed by the steps and blocked by the column - amateurish.
-Looking closelyat some real life architecture would probably help here.
+Mr. Bradley your effed-up use of forced perspective needs a lot of work and you should be ashamed of yourself if you accepted payment for this piece.
+The guy in the foreground with his huge left hand that can't anatomically be that far forward, considering his pose, to justify being so huge compared to the right hand - just weird.
+The doorway to the left of him somehow appears to need to fit on the width of a single step and isn't parallel to the column in front of it to make any sense perspective-wise.
+It bleeds off onto the back cover where it shows the door's threshold being crossed by the steps and blocked by the column - amateurish.
+Looking closelyat some real-life architecture would probably help here.
 The other side of the image has a dwarf with his disappearing foot that sinks into the step - weak.
 Strange cloud blob to the far right - is that stone or a spell effect or what?
 It only makes sense as a way to disguise the poor drawing here and obscure any step lines right below the window that would make the angle it is on appear even more ridiculous - the opening should be in perspective to the door.
 Another big hand on the spell caster attacking the dwarf.
-Its almost as wide as she is but it at least looks like a hand so it's better than some of his previous efforts - terrible.
-I won't get into the redesign of the logo that I've already ranted about on the C&C forums but basically it's a piece of shit and if you can't agree with me on that you need new eyes.
+It's almost as wide as she is but it at least looks like a hand so it's better than some of his previous efforts - terrible.
+I won't get into the redesign of the logo that I've already ranted about on the C&C forums but basically, it's a piece of shit and if you can't agree with me on that you need new eyes.
 I can't believe they let this guy have his own paragraph in the acknowledgments.

 Limp CKG.